we “Anyone can be an inventor – all it takes is having a good idea to solve a problem”

 I started my business from our kitchen table.
 Anywayup (my patented non-drip trainer cup) disrupted the nursery industry globally.
 The Haberman feeder has 50-60 million products sold each year.
 It provided a simple solution to a long-felt need and also saved a lot of carpets!

 Breaking into the market (pre-internet) was a challenge on a small budget.
 Supermarket buyers get inundated with offers of new products.
 We needed our product to stand out from the crowd.
 To get the buyers’ attention we took an enormous gamble.
 We put an Anywayup cup, filled with blackcurrant juice, loose inside a shoe box.
 We mailed it to the chief buyer of Tesco.
-We included a little note to say “If this arrives as a soggy mess then we’ve shot ourselves in the foot.
+Then, included a little note to say “If this arrives as a soggy mess then we’ve shot ourselves in the foot.
 BUT, if it arrives without spilling, please give us a call”.
 She called us!

 Catherine Bonner, Mandy’s Patent Attorney from Murgitroyd quoted: